Adam Henrique Game Preview: Ducks vs. Avalanche

-Adam Henrique will be on the ice when the Anaheim Ducks and Colorado Avalanche face off at 10:00 PM ET on Saturday, December 2, 2023.
-Fancy a bet on Henrique in the Ducks-Avalanche game?
-Use our stats and information below.
+Adam Henrique will be among those on the ice Tuesday when his Anaheim Ducks meet the Colorado Avalanche at Ball Arena.
+Does a bet on Henrique intrigue you?
+Our stats and information can help.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.